-This common question could masquerade as “What appeals to you about living here?” or “Why are you moving?“ It seems reasonably straightforward, but the answer can sometimes be tricky, depending on your circumstances.
+This common question could also be asked as, “What appeals to you about living here?” or “Why are you moving?“ It seems reasonably straightforward, but the answer can sometimes be tricky, depending on your circumstances.

-The key to answering it is avoiding anything that makes the board question your finances or stability.
+The key to answering it is avoiding anything that makes the co-op board question your finances or stability.
 Don’t mention wanting to save money.
-Not only does this speak to possible problems with finances or concerns over the future of your job, but it also sounds temporary, as if you’re living here to save money and will move on when you can.
+You don’t want to make them think you’re having financial issues or that this move is only temporary as if you’re living here to save money and will move on when you can.

 So, You’re a ____.
 How Do You Like It?

 The board will ask you about your career and what you do for a living.
-While this question sounds like honest conversation, the board is again looking to find out if you are financially solvent and if your career choice is a permanent one.
-Regardless of how you feel about your current position, answer in an upbeat way — not the time to share war stories about your clients or sad tales about your horrible boss.
+While this question sounds like honest conversation, the board is again looking to find out if you are financially solvent, and if your career choice is a permanent one.
+Even if you hate your job, answer in an upbeat way — not the time to share war stories about your clients or sad tales about your horrible boss.
 They’ll also likely ask you how long you’ve been at your job.
 You want to project stability.

 Are You Planning on Renovating?

-Renovations are very disruptive to neighbors, and the idea of you bringing a sledgehammer to closing probably won’t excite any of the board.
+Renovations are very disruptive to neighbors.
+The idea of drilling and hammering for the next six months will not excite the board.
 There’s no reason to disclose your plans when you are not approved.

-However, don’t mislead your co-op interviewers either.
-Keep the answer open-ended with something like, “I’m taking this one step at a time.
+However, don’t mislead your co-op board interviewers either.
+Keep the answer open-ended and say something like, “I’m taking this one step at a time.
 I’m just focusing on the move now and have no immediate plans for renovating.”